mill-ornrakorn/Spatiotemporal-epidemiology-and-analysis-of-mental-health-conditions-in-Thailand/README.md

 - **Disorder pairs**

 The correlation coefficient was calculated at a national level.
-The results are shown in Figure 4.
+The results are shown in *Figure 4*.
 In addition to arranging the disorders with similar correlation coefficients into the same cluster together.
 If determined using correlation data and pattern finding data calculated from global Moran's I analysis together, it is interesting to carry out a further study to find the correlation between pairs of disorders by calculating correlation detailed at the provincial level and using 7-year cumulative patients accessing mental health services data from 2015 to 2021.
 For interpretation, if a dark area is found in any province, it means these disorder pairs have a similar number of patients accessing mental health services that were continued for many years in such provinces.
 In other words, a relationship was found between these disorder pairs.
-Which found a total of 7 relationships with interest from 8 disorders as shown in Figure 10: Alcoholism and Drug addiction (excluding Amphetamine addiction) with a national correlation coefficient of 0.69.
+Which found a total of 7 relationships with interest from 8 disorders as shown in *Figure 10*: Alcoholism and Drug addiction (excluding Amphetamine addiction) with a national correlation coefficient of 0.69.
 The second pair is Schizophrenia and Depression, with a correlation coefficient of 0.19.
 The third pair is Schizophrenia and Anxiety disorder, a correlation coefficient of 0.62.
 The fourth pair is
 Depression and Anxiety disorder with correlation coefficient of 0.32.
 The fifth pair is Autistic disorder and Intellectual disabilities